 Number of litter items in Queensland

 Survey sites are categorised according to their location type, and the same sites are used in each survey.
 No adjustments are made to account for the effect of population size or density on littering rates.
 All litter items are counted and categorised according to their material type.
-Estimates of litter volume are derived according to established volume ratios for each litter type.
+Estimates of litter volume are derived according to NLI-determined volume ratios for each litter type.

 Besides the 2008–09 sampling period, Queensland has consistently recorded a higher average number of litter items than the Australian average.
 In 2018–19, Queensland litter count stood at 51 pieces/ 1,000m2, compared to the Australian average of 39 pieces.